 The digital age has made shopping for niche products more accessible, but beware that the weight and fragility of non-alcoholic spirit bottles often results in higher shipping costs than you may be accustomed to.
 Bearing that in mind, consider both non-alc focused marketplaces like ProofNoMore as well as general e-commerce sites like Amazon.

-Here are four of my favorite booze-free tequilas as of September 2023 plus one bonus pick that’s not exactly a tequila but is too good to omit.
+Here are five of my favorite booze-free tequilas as of September 2023 plus one bonus pick that’s not exactly a tequila but is too good to omit.

 - Cut Above – Agave Blanco